AI & Agents

 Webhooks for Reactive Agent Workflows

-For example, a legal team could drop a batch of contracts into a shared Fastio folder.
-The webhook triggers your integration, which uploads the documents to OpenAI and tells the Assistant to extract liability clauses.
-When the legal team opens the agent chat interface, the analysis is ready for review.
+For example, a legal team drops a batch of contracts into a shared Fastio workspace.
+Your activity poll returns, the integration reads the new files, uploads them to OpenAI, and tells the Assistant to extract liability clauses.
+When the legal team opens the agent chat, the analysis is ready for review.

 Preventing Conflicts with File Locks